UKHomeOffice/application-container-platform/how-to-docs/namespace-how-to.md

 ## How do I create a namespace in the UK cluster?
-Please visit the [ACP-Kube-Namespaces](https://gitlab.digital.homeoffice.gov.uk/Devops/acp-kube-namespaces) repo on Gitlab to create a namespace.
+Please visit the [ACP-Kube](https://gitlab.digital.homeoffice.gov.uk/Devops/acp-kube) repo on Gitlab to create a namespace.

-+ Clusters are defined by the folders within the `namespaces/` directory.
-This directory contains all defined namespaces for each given cluster.
++ Clusters are defined by the folders within the `policies/` directory, with each cluster having a subdirectory labelled `namespaces`, this directory contains all defined namespaces for each given cluster.

 + Namespaces should be defined in the following format within this repository:
-`namespaces/<cluster-name>/<namespace.yaml>`
+`policies/clusters/<cluster-name>/namespaces/<namespace.yaml>`

 Example namespace creation of **foo** namespace in **bar** cluster: